What WikiLeaks revealed

 PVT Manning is a US Army intelligence specialist who released classified information to WikiLeaks, an organization that he understood would release portions of the information to news organizations and ultimately to the public.

 Was the information that PVT Manning leaked classified for our protection and national security, as government officials contend?
 Or do the revelations provide the American public with information that we should have had access to in the first place?
 Just what are these revelations?
-Below are some key facts that PVT Manning have helped reveal to the public.
+Below are some key facts that PVT Manning has helped reveal to the public.

 There is an official policy to ignore torture in Iraq.